selsamman/proxily-doc/docs/Features/observables.md

 const {increment} = counter;
 increment();
 ```
-is equivalent to.
+can be used in addition to
 ```
 counter.increment()
 ```
-This makes classes far more intuitive to consume since you don't have to know about the implementation of functions.
+This makes classes far more intuitive to consume.

 ## Memoization ##